Universal Translation Services

 1. Be Punctual:

 If you are on time for a meeting, then according to the people of Tokyo, you are ten minutes late.
-The only way to be on time is to come early for every meeting.
+The only way to be on time is to come early for every session.

 1. The Linguistic Barrier: